V. S. Ramachandran: Neural basis of synesthesia

-Xenomelia (Apotemnophilia)
+Xenomelia (apotemnophilia)

 In 2008, Ramachandran, along with David Brang and Paul McGeoch, published the first paper to theorize that apotemnophilia is a neurological disorder caused by damage to the right parietal lobe of the brain.
 This rare disorder, in which a person desires the amputation of a limb, was first identified by John Money in 1977.
-Building on medical case studies that linked brain damage to syndromes such as somatoparaphrenia (lack of limb ownership) the authors speculated that the desire for amputation could be related to changes in the right parietal lobe.
-In 2011 McGeoch, Brang and Ramachandran reported a functional imaging experiment involving four subjects who desired lower limb amputations.
-MEG scans demonstrated that their right superior parietal lobules were significantly less active in response to tactile stimulation of a limb that the subjects wished to have amputated, as compared to age/sex matched controls.
-The authors introduced the word "Xenomelia" to describe this syndrome, which is derived from the Greek for "foreign" and "limb".
+Building on medical case studies that linked brain damage to syndromes such as somatoparaphrenia (lack of limb ownership), the authors speculated that the desire for amputation could be related to changes in the right parietal lobe.
+In 2011, McGeoch, Brang and Ramachandran reported a functional imaging experiment involving four subjects who desired lower limb amputations.
+MEG scans demonstrated that their right superior parietal lobules were significantly less active in response to tactile stimulation of a limb that the subjects wished to have amputated, as compared to age- and sex-matched controls.
+The authors introduced the word xenomelia to describe this syndrome, which is derived from the Greek for "foreign" and "limb".

+"Phantom sex" theory of gender incongruence

+In 2008, Ramachandran, along with McGeoch, published the first paper to theorize that gender dysphoria is caused by "a mis-match between the brain's hardwired gender-specific body image and the external somatic gender".
+The authors surveyed a group of trans women about their experiences of phantom penile sensations following gender-affirming surgery, as well as a group of trans men.
+Responses showed that trans women experienced phantom penile sensations at significantly lower rates than cis men who have undergone a penectomy.
+Conversely, trans men experienced phantom penile sensations at equal rates to cis men.
+In 2017, Laura Case, Brang, Ramachandran, and some other authors, found that trans men experience altered brain activity in regions associated with xenomelia when their breasts are touched.
+They found alterations of white matter in these regions of the brain too.

+Obsessive-compulsive disorder (OCD)

+Ramachandran, with Baland Jalal and colleagues, conducted the first studies using the rubber hand illusion to investigate self-representation in obsessive-compulsive disorder (OCD).
+In these studies, contaminating a rubber hand with fake feces during the illusion led participants without OCD to report OCD-like disgust.
+Follow-up work with Jalal and Richard McNally found that OCD patients were more susceptible to the illusion, sometimes even when visual and tactile cues were out of sync, suggesting a more flexible body image.
+The research also explored using the illusion as an indirect exposure technique, offering a potential gentler alternative to traditional treatments.

+In 2017, Ramachandran and Jalal found that individuals with OCD symptoms felt disgust simply by watching an experimenter contaminate himself—and relief, after self-contamination, by watching him wash his hands.
+In 2021, these findings were extended to a clinical OCD population.
+Exploring clinical implications, and working with Jalal and Barbara Sahakian, they found that individuals with contamination fears showed improved symptoms after watching brief daily smartphone videos of themselves touching fake feces or washing their hands for one week.